Applying for a Scholarship

 You’ll really benefit from having a copy of your current high school transcript (grades 9 and up) on hand, and the info from your parents FAFSA if they have that (but you can start without this).
 Having the name and contact information for your school counselor and your parents email address will also prove helpful.

 Is it true that some colleges will match an ACAF/Dollars for Scholars award?

 The 2022 year ACAF/Dollars for Scholars Scholarship Application will be open early November 2022, through early February, 2023.

-The 2021 application to the Allegany County Area Foundation Dollars for Scholars scholarship program will go live on November 1, 2021.
-The deadline for application submission will be February 6, 2022.
+The Fall 2022 application to the Allegany County Area Foundation Dollars for Scholars scholarship program will go live on November 1, 2022.
+The deadline for application submission will be February 6, 2023.
 The application can be found at the link below.
 Once it’s open in the fall, CLICK on the Students & Parents tab and then on the CLICK to LOGIN in the center of the page to start the application.
-ACAF manages around 45 scholarship programs.
+ACAF manages around 50 scholarship programs.
 The online application system will identify those for which you may qualify – so you need only complete the one application.

 Contact ACAF if you have questions about the process.